 1. Design Matters With Debbie Millman

 The ‘Adam of design’ in the world of podcasts is none other than Design Matters.
 Since its inception, the show is hosted by Debbie Millman, who is ‘one of the most influential designers working today’.
-What makes this show the longest-running are Debbie’s interview sessions with celebrated professionals belonging to various creative fields.
-The conversations with creative geniuses are inclined to take a design turn and introduce thought-provoking ideas for current and upcoming designers.
+What makes this show the longest-running are Debbie’s interview sessions with celebrated professionals belonging to various creative fields including logo designs for design professionals, intuitive interface and experience design, and creative posters, etc. The conversations with creative geniuses are inclined to take a design turn and introduce thought-provoking ideas for current and upcoming designers.

 Above other design podcasts, this show has garnered some hefty awards and has featured designers like Thomas Kail, Elizabeth Alexander, Sarah Jones, and Mike Mills among many others.
 Here’s how Debbie ignites the spark of inspiration: